[Supply Chain]

 Inside the LIT cohort the top industries by trailing TEU are Food and Staples Retailing (172 importers, 2,800 TEU, $72M declared), Distributors (151 importers, 2,602 TEU, $67M), Trading Companies and Distributors (314 importers, 1,138 TEU, $152M), Automobiles (14 importers, 1,087 TEU, $581M), and Machinery (216 importers, 951 TEU, $84M).

-The interesting line is automobiles.
 Fourteen importers, the smallest cohort in our top-five list, are running the fourth-highest TEU — and far and away the highest declared value at $581M.
 That is the operating economics of containerized auto parts: heavy, dense, expensive, and concentrated in a small set of OEM and tier-one shippers.
 If your freight desk is targeting the auto vertical, your prospect list should be 15–20 names long, not 200.
+The cohort is small enough that every name in it matters.

-Open the /companies hub, sort by industry, and pull the top 25 importers in the vertical your team is targeting.
+Open the /companies hub.
+Sort by industry.
+Pull the top 25 importers in the vertical your team is targeting.
 Each profile carries the same shipment data we aggregated above.
-The brief on each one (Pulse AI) takes about 90 seconds to read.
-By the end of an hour you'll have read 25 substantive briefs in a single vertical and you'll know which 5 you want to call this week.
+The Pulse AI brief on each one takes about ninety seconds to read.
+By the end of an hour you will have read 25 substantive briefs in a single vertical, and you will know which five to call this week.
 That is the loop.
 The cohort is real.
 The numbers in this piece are real.
 The next move is yours.

 ShareXLinkedInemail